GioF71/upmpdcli-docker/README.md

 ## Get the image

+Here is the [repository](https://hub.docker.com/repository/docker/giof71/upmpdcli) on DockerHub.

-Getting the image from dockerhub is as simple as typing:
+Getting the image from DockerHub is as simple as typing:

 `docker pull giof71/upmpdcli`

-## Usage
+## Build

 You can build (or rebuild) the image by opening a terminal from the root of the repository and issuing the following command:

-`docker build . -t upmpdcli`
+`docker build . -t giof71/upmpdcli`

 It will take a while.
 When it's finished, you can run the container.

+## Usage

 Say your mpd host is "mpd.local", you can start upmpdcli by typing